Is this school accredited?

 What about joining the military?
 Are graduates eligible for the military?

 Yes!
 CompuHigh / Whitmore School, accredited by AdvancED, is considered a tier 1 school, and graduates are eligible for any branch of the military.
+Click here to learn more about the military eligibility.

 What if I don’t speak English?